School’s out for summer! ☀️

 13. Visit the local library

-If your kids are bookworms or like immersing themselves in a good graphic novel, well then the library may be a great solution to the summer boredom.
-Browse your favourite local library and spend a day reading from the shelf.
+If your kids are bookworms or like immersing themselves in a good graphic novel, the library may be a great solution to any summer boredom.
+Browse your favourite local library and spend a day reading and uncovering new and exciting stories.
 Check out your book of choice to finish it at home!

 14. Visit the Angel of the North

 There are plenty of free-to-visit UK landmarks, including the iconic Angel of the North.
-Compared to your little ones, this giant structure towers 20m high and 54m wide.
-Constructed with weather-resistant steel and sitting just off the A1 visible to passers-by, this landmark is iconic among locals and tourists.
-It’s the perfect place for a funny snap, so make sure you visit on a beautiful day.
+This giant structure towers 20m high and 54m wide.
+Constructed with weather-resistant steel and sitting just off the A1, visible to passers-by, this landmark is iconic among locals and tourists alike.
+It’s the perfect place for a funny snap, so make sure you visit on a beautiful summer’s day.

 Stay nearby